Service Alert: Support portals are wasting employees worktime

-During the last 6 months we have collected feedback from 100.000 employees about their service experience with IT support services.
-We asked employees to rate the service on a scale of 1-10, but even more importantly we also asked employees to estimate the time they lost because of this incident.
+During the last 6 months we have collected feedback from over 330.000 employees about their service experience with IT support services.
+We asked employees to rate the service experience, but even more importantly we also asked employees to estimate the time they lost because of this incident.

 Employee Happiness is not only a soft value

 The average happiness score from all our customers is +61 (calculated with formula similar to Net Promoter Score) and the average lost worktime is 2 hours 56 minutes.
 Already this is interesting because it means if a company has 10.000 tickets per year and the internal cost is 50€ the company is losing about 1,4M€ in productivity.
 But let’s see this as an opportunity - if the company could save just 30 minutes per ticket that would translate to a saving of 250.000€/year.

 Comparing the experience of different channels